 Gender Inclusivity in the Classroom

-Columbia College Chicago takes seriously our commitment to diversity, equity, and inclusion in the classroom.
+Columbia College Chicago takes seriously our commitment to inclusion in the classroom.
 Students are making a conscious choice to choose our college because of the ways we support gender inclusivity.
-As a way of making an effort to recognize and honor students, (and other faculty and staff as well) who may identify as trans or gender nonconforming, we encourage everyone to be conscious of the relevance of pronoun use and make efforts to familiarize themselves with the following resources:
+As a way of recognizing and honoring students, faculty, and staff who may identify as trans, nonbinary, or gender nonconforming, we encourage everyone to be conscious of the relevance of pronoun use and make efforts to familiarize themselves with the following resources:

-- “Preferred Gender Pronouns for Faculty,” is a resource that has been making its way around the internet for a few years now.
-A document originating at Hampshire College, it offers a quick sketch of what it means/looks like to pay attention to a student’s declared pronouns.
-While there are some emerging issues with the word “preferred,” (mostly having to do with whether or not a felt gender is merely a preferred choice) and there are always politics associated with the term ally, the document still offers a concise overview of the importance of paying attention to pronouns in the classroom.
+- "Personal Gender Pronouns for Faculty" is a resource that has been making its way around the internet for a few years.
+A document originating at Hampshire College, it offers a quick sketch of what it means/looks like to pay attention to a student’s declared pronouns and the importance of doing so.

 Additional Faculty Development Resources